Maki-science/easyCHAMP/README.md

 A preset can be set in the function call by adding the parameter *labpreset = "MYOWNLABNAME"*.

-If no preset is available for your lab, so far, consider the following:
-Parameters to be adjusted (just add the necessary parameters as additional parameter in the function call):
+If no preset is available for your lab, so far, consider the following parameters to be adjusted (just add the necessary parameters as additional parameter in the function call):

   - colPol = 6, Column number where the polymer type is stated.
 In the TOEKI lab this is column 6 (Class Name).
 Could also be provided as column name, but only in ASCII encoding (e.g., special character as . and ä = d).
   - colL = 17, Column number for the particle length.
 In the TOEKI lab this is column 17 (Length [5µ]).
 Could also be provided as column name, but only in ASCII encoding (e.g., special character as . and ä = d).
   - colReqPol = 24, Column number for the particle check, whether the particle is a polymer or not.
 In the TOEKI lab this is column 24 (Plastik? or Plastik ja/nein).
 Could also be provided as column name, but only in ASCII encoding (e.g., special character as . and ä = d).
+  - ReqPolKey = "ja", key words that indicates whether it is a plastic particle or not in 'colReqPol'.
   - colShape = 25, Column number for the particle shape.
 In the TOEKI lab this is column 25 (Form).
 Could also be provided as column name, but only in ASCII encoding (e.g., special character = . and ä = d).
   - colCol = 26, Column number for the particle color In the TOEKI lab this is column 26 (Farbe).
 Could also be provided as column name, but only in ASCII encoding (e.g., special character as . and ä = d).
   - colLFib = 27, Column number for the particle length in case of a fibre with corrected length (because of curvy shape).
 In the TOEKI lab this is column 27 (Länge).
 Could also be provided as column name, but only in ASCII encoding (e.g., special character as . and ä = d).